axem-solutions/dem/README.md

 ## Quick start

+### Install a preconfigured environment

+List the available environments:

+    dem list --all --env

+You can get information about the Development Environment of your choice:

+    dem info DEV_ENV_NAME

-Installation of a preconfigured Development Environment can be done with a single command:
+Installation of a Development Environment from a catalog can be done with a single command:

     dem pull DEV_ENV_NAME

-Creating a new Development Environment is also very simple:
+### Create a new environment and add your own tools

+Create separate container images for your tools.
+> There is no need for any specific configuration in your container images to be compatible with DEM.

+From the new images and the ones available from the registries, you can create your new Development
+Environment:

     dem create DEV_ENV_NAME

+This command will start a TUI where you can configure your new Development Environment.

 For more detailed instructions please refer to the [Documentation](https://www.axemsolutions.io/dem_doc/index.html)

-## Key features

-- Create scalable, reliable, and reproducible containerized Development Environments
-- Manage your containerized tools
-- Install preconfigured Development Environments from catalogs
-- Ensure that everyone in the team works with the same toolset
-- Share Development Environments outside of your organization